UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 - **Scalable Area of Operation**: DEMODOS can be deployed in various environments, from small indoor spaces to large outdoor areas.
 For enclosed industrial sites, the system can integrate with existing on-premise infrastructure using the customer’s internal network.
 If sharing infrastructure is not possible due to legal or security restrictions, DEMODOS can be set up with a dedicated network specifically built for the training scenario.

-- **Alternative Networking Technologies**: For expansive areas where Wi-Fi may not be reliable, DEMODOS can use alternative communication technologies that do not require close proximity to access points.
+- **Alternative Networking Technologies**: For expansive areas where Wi-Fi may not be reliable, DEMODOS can use alternative communication technologies that do not require proximity to access points.
 This allows the system to operate efficiently even in large or remote training locations.

 - **Individual and Group Radiation Settings**: Radiation levels can be adjusted for each participant individually or applied to groups.
 This allows for customized scenarios where different teams face varying radiation conditions during the exercise.